gbmhunter/blog/content/programming/cpu-architectures/arm-cortex-m3/_index.md

 Note that you are **not limited to only these data types in C!** We are talking about the data types that the CPU natively supports, but with the appropriate assembly/C code, you can use many more.

 The processor can access memory in either little-endian or big-endian format, however the code (usually stored in Flash) has to be stored as little-endian.
-The processor has a pin called BIGEND which allows you to select the endianess of the memory at reset.
-Note that is up to the vendor's descretion to route this "pin" to an actual hardware pin on the microcontroller.
+The processor has a pin called `BIGEND` which allows you to select the endianess of the memory at reset.
+Note that is up to the vendor's discretion to route this "pin" to an actual hardware pin on the microcontroller.
 More often than not you will not have access to this pin, as the memory on a microcontroller is usually incorporated into silicon chip itself, so the endianess is known at production.

 ## Interrupts